tibs/venv-intro/venv-intro-notes.rst

 environments.

-`Using Python environments in VS Code`_ explains how it decides where to look, and also how to specify a Python interpreter that it cannout automatically find.
+`Using Python environments in VS Code`_ explains how it decides where to look, and also how to specify a Python interpreter that it cannot automatically find.

 If you are working with a VS Code "workspace", then it will automatically find a